marcusvalentine/starandshadow/README.md

 Thoughts:

+Add straight from month list.
 landing page should be the "this month" page symbols for event types? onhover highlighting similar events
 "upcoming highlights" page
+Tooltips for info on "confirmed" and "approved" icons.
+Approvals logic needs finishing.

+Make people aware of:

+Distinction between Approved and Confirmed.

 -----------------------